How to Crochet a Hat, With Free Patterns, How-To Videos and Unusual Yarns

 In college I was able to make sweaters, hats, gloves, mittens, and even one entire crocheted summer dress.
 It was all fun.

 What was not fun was a pattern I picked up from a magazine that stated it was "Fair Isle."
-Years later I learned it was no such thing -- Instead of creating patterns and pictures with different shades and colors of yarns, this patter-from-hell I picked up had me doing it all in a single color yarn and trying to make patterns - between knit CABLES no less - with varying stitches.
+Years later I learned it was no such thing -- Instead of creating patterns and pictures with different shades and colors of yarns, this pattern-from-hell I picked up had me doing a sweater all in a single color yarn and trying to make patterns - between knit CABLES no less, and with varying stitches.

 I hated that sweater by the time it was done and it did not fit correctly.
-It wore out quickly, thank God!
+It wore out quickly, and I was glad.

 And tatting!
 I could never get it all to connect up and ended up with long strands of tatting and no doilies, no edgings, no nothing -- Just tatted skinny snakes.
-LOL If I ever retire, I'll go under hypnosis to be able to stand it and try tatting again.
+Crochet is simply easier to understand and easier to do.

 Here are some fantastic, practical and entertaining video example by a people showing us how to crochet a hat on YouTube.
 It's a much better way to learn for many who are visual learners.